Shortness of Breath During Exertion in Obesity

 To address the hypotheses in Study 2, we will make the same measurements as in Study 1.
-We will include blood draw for lactates and assess physical activity and health disposition before and after three different intervention programs: 1) an endurance exercise training program without weight loss; 2) a weight loss program without aerobic exercise training 3) a combined program of weight loss with aerobic exercise training.
+We will include blood draw for lactates and assess physical activity, health disposition and subjective perception of breathlessness ( described in Study 3) before and after three different intervention programs: 1) an endurance exercise training program without weight loss; 2) a weight loss program without aerobic exercise training 3) a combined program of weight loss with aerobic exercise training.
 These measurements may be repeated halfway through the intervention programs.
 We will make these measurements in mild-to-moderately obese younger men and women with (n [?]
 72) and without exertional dyspnea (n [?]
-72); subjects will either be assigned to the exercise training, weight loss, or combined program such that each intervention is undertaken by 48 subjects. in addition, we will assess the same measurements in older (65-75 yr), mild-to-moderately obese men (n [?]
+72); subjects will either be assigned to the exercise training, weight loss, or combined program such that each intervention is undertaken by 48 subjects. in addition, we will also test older (65-75 yr), mild-to-moderately obese men (n [?]
 12) and women (n [?]
-12), who will engage only in the combined exercise training and weight loss program. non-obese men and women (65-75 yr) will be recruited to serve as a control group (n [?]
+12), who will engage only in the combined exercise training and weight loss program. non-obese men and women (65-75 yr) will be recruited to serve as a control group (continue with their normal living routine for 12 weeks; n [?]
 24).
-The non-obese participants will complete all of the same testing visits as the obese participants. in contrast to an intervention program, however, the non-obese participants will continue with their normal living routine for 12 weeks before returning to the laboratory for [Quote]post[Quote] testing.
 We estimate that 214 subjects will be screening failures; therefore a total of 406 subjects will enroll in the study.

 To address the hypothesis in study 3, we will make the same pre intervention measurments as Study 2. in addition, we will assess how subjective ratings of breathlessness change when challenging the respiratory system during submaximal constant load cycling.
 Three different randomized challenges may be used: 1) small resistive or mechanical load placed on the breathing valve (i.e., increased work of breathing); 2) carbon dioxide loading (by either inhaling a gas mixture consisting of 3-4% carbon dioxide in balance of oxygen or breathing room air through a long piece of tubing (i.e., increased ventilatory demand) 3) inhaling of a gas mixture consisting of 79% helium and 21% oxygen (i.e., decreased work of breathing).
 We will enroll mild-to-moderately obese (30[Less Than]%body fat[Less Than]50) adults (20-45yr) with (n[?]12) and without exertional dyspnea (n[?]12) as well as non-obese (15[Less Than]% body fat[Less Than]25) adults who will serve as a control group (n[?]12).
 72 subjects are needed to complete study 3.
 We estimate that 48 participants will be screening failures. a total of 120 subjects will enroll in this study.